Laptop announced date: 16th June 2020

 |**||Redragon M711 Cobra||$19.99|

 Incidentally our price track research shows us that a good gaming headset is the HyperX Cloud Stinger.
-Its price tag today is $47.14 and is topping our price tracking charts as a best value headset.
-Out of interest our lowest price tracked on this headset was on 12th Mar 2020 where we saw it for $25.98.
+Its price tag today is $39.99 and is topping our price tracking charts as a best value headset.
+Over the last few weeks we have noticed it increase its price by $39.99, proving that additional savings can be found you will just need to shop around.
+The lowest price recorded by us so far for the headset is $25.98 recorded at 12th Mar 2020.